The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh3.googleusercontent.com/-4e_hP0zKrxreppJatMSfjXSeS2W7Tnin08NK_k4b-Mg42szqinYNdOGcWhV3pD2J-yBJLl7KSotfpAeQ_WSVoWIeYrSvo4LhPtmupAy2SVOymNrxrjugzEH0l_8dc4vTOQvY0oa)

 From AF2 after Paradox, a F1 is used to obtain AF3.
-2 F4s are sacrificed to trade an AF2 F1 in place of a weak UI3 F3.
+Two F4s are sacrificed to trade an AF2 F1 in place of a weak UI3 F3.
 Overall, this line is about 0.6% lower in PPS compared to standard.
 However, this does not paint the whole picture.
 Recall that F3Ps are highly potent and enable strong lines.
 Compared to Standard’s mere 40% chance of proccing a F3P, this line has a 64% chance of proccing a F3P.
 The F3P can then be used in F3P lines.
 With the consideration of F3P lines, this results in an overall higher gain from this line than Standard.

 The strength of Double Paradox comes from its prospect of producing a F3P.
 If the first Paradox yields a F3P and we intend on using the F3P for a F3P line, then the F1’s chance of proccing F3P is ignored.
 Variations of other F3P usage are discussed below.
 Due to the large amount of hardcasts in the fire phase without filler space after the F1, this line requires a long period of stillness, which often makes it less effective than Standard.